Investigation and Administrative Leave

 Policy Number: HR-44

 Effective Date: March 2013

-Responsible Official: Executive Vice President, Treasurer and Chief Financial Officer
+Responsible Official: Executive Vice President, Treasurer and Chief Operating Officer

 This policy identifies the procedures to be followed when a Faculty Member or Professional Staff Member is the subject of an investigation of suspected or alleged misconduct and has been placed on Administrative Leave, with or without pay, in conjunction with such investigation.

 This policy applies to all eligible Faculty and Professional Staff Members, including Professional Staff Members affiliated with a collective bargaining unit.

 Implementation of this policy is the responsibility of the Executive Director, Human Resources, in consultation with the Office of the General Counsel, Office of the Provost, Public Safety, Office of Equality and Diversity and Internal Audit department, as applicable.

 The Executive Vice President, Treasurer and Chief Operating Officer is the Drexel University official responsible for the administration of this policy.